-- 12.6.
-In criminal cases covered under this (Legally Binding Instrument), and without prejudice to the domestic law of the involved States Parties, - a.
-With respect to criminal offenses covered under this (Legally Binding Instrument), mutual legal assistance shall be provided to the fullest extent possible, in a manner consistent with the law of the requested Party and its commitments under treaties on mutual assistance in criminal matters to which it is Party; - b.
-In cases where such mutual assistance is related to the question of extradition, Parties agree to cooperate in accordance with this (Legally Binding Instrument), their national law and any treaties that exist between the concerned State Parties. - 12.7.
-The competent authorities of a State Party may, without prior request, transmit and exchange information relating to criminal offenses covered under this (Legally Binding Instrument) to a competent authority in another State Party where they believe that such information could assist the authority in undertaking or successfully concluding inquiries and criminal proceedings or could result in a request formulated by the latter State Party pursuant to this (Legally Binding Instrument).
-The transmission and exchange of information shall be without prejudice to inquiries and criminal proceedings in the State of the competent authorities providing the information, to guarantee the widest protection of human rights. - 12.8.
+12.11.12.12.
+Mutual legal assistance or international legal cooperation under this article may be refused by a State Party: if it is contrary to the applicable laws of the requested State Party.

+authorities providing the information, to guarantee the widest protection of human rights.

+- 7.6.
 States Parties may consider concluding bilateral or multilateral agreements or arrangements whereby, in relation to matters that are subject of investigations, prosecutions or judicial proceedings under this (Legally Binding Instrument), the competent authorities concerned may establish joint investigative bodies.
 In the absence of such agreements or arrangements, joint investigations may be undertaken by agreement on a case-by-case basis.
-The States Parties involved shall ensure that the sovereignty of the State Party in whose territory such investigation is to take place, is fully respected. - 12.9.
-States Parties shall designate a central authority that shall have the responsibility and power to receive requests for mutual legal assistance and either to execute them or to transmit them to the competent authorities for execution, in accordance with their domestic laws. - 12.10.
-Any judgment of a court having jurisdiction in accordance with this (Legally Binding Instrument) which is enforceable in the State of origin of the judgment and is not subject to any appeal or review shall be recognized and enforced in any State Party as soon as the formalities required in that State Party have been completed, provided that such formalities are not more onerous and fees and charges are not higher than those required for the enforcement of domestic judgments and shall not permit the re-opening of the merits of the case.
-The enforcement in the requested State of criminal judgments shall be to the extent permitted by the law of that State. - 12.11.
+The States Parties involved shall ensure that the sovereignty of the State Party in whose territory such investigation is to take place, is fully respected. - 8.7.
+State Parties shall designate a central authority that shall have the responsibility and power to receive requests for mutual legal assistance and either to execute them or to transmit them to the competent authorities for execution, in accordance with their domestic laws. - 9.8.
+Any judgement of a court having jurisdiction in accordance with this (Legally Binding Instrument) which is enforceable in the State of origin of the judgement and is not subject to any appeal or review shall be recognized and enforced in any State Party as soon as the formalities required in that State Party have been completed, provided that such formalities are not more onerous and fees and charges are not higher than those required for the enforcement of domestic judgments and shall not permit the re-opening of the merits of the case.
+The enforcement in the requested State of criminal judgements shall be to the extent permitted by the law of that State.

+10.9.
 Recognition and enforcement may be refused, only where:

-- a. the defendant furnishes to the competent authority or court where the recognition and enforcement is sought, proof that the defendant was not given reasonable notice and a fair opportunity to present his or her case; or - b. where the judgment is irreconcilable with an earlier judgment validly pronounced in the State Party where its recognition is sought with regard to the same cause of action and the same parties; or - c. where the judgment is manifestly contrary to the ordre public of the State Party in which its recognition is sought. - 12.12.
-Mutual legal assistance or international legal cooperation under this article may be refused by a State Party if it is contrary to the applicable laws of the requested State Party. - 12.13.
-States Parties shall not decline to render mutual legal assistance or international judicial cooperation in a claim involving liability for harms or criminal offenses, falling within the scope of this (Legally Binding Instrument) on the sole ground that the request is considered to involve fiscal matters or bank secrecy.
+- a. the defendant furnishes to the competent authority or court where the recognition and enforcement is sought, proof that the defendant was not given reasonable notice and a fair opportunity to present his or her case; or - b. where the judgement is irreconcilable with an earlier judgement validly pronounced in the Party where its recognition is sought with regard to the same cause of action and the same parties; or - c. where the judgement is manifestly contrary to the ordre public of the Party in which its recognition is sought.

+11.10.
+Mutual legal assistance or international legal cooperation under this article may be refused by a State Party: